-Average number of physically unhealthy days reported by Lincoln County adults in the last month in 2019 to identify patterns of poor physical health days over time and the inequities between groups in our community.
+Average number of physically unhealthy days reported by Lincoln County adults in the last month in 2019

 (WI 3.6, U.S. 3.9)

 Source: County Health Rankings 2022 Report, Behavioral Risk Factor Surveillance System

 Chronic Disease

 Chronic diseases are a leading cause of death and disability in the United States.
 Obesity, a BMI of 30+, increases risk for chronic diseases such as heart disease, type 2 diabetes and certain cancers.
 Many chronic diseases are caused by poor nutrition, physical inactivity, tobacco and excessive alcohol use.